MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitivity-labels-sharepoint-onedrive-files.md

 description: "Administrators can enable sensitivity label support for Word, Excel, and PowerPoint files in SharePoint and OneDrive."
 ---

-# Enable sensitivity labels for Office files in SharePoint and OneDrive (public preview)
+# Enable sensitivity labels for Office files in SharePoint and OneDrive

 >*[Microsoft 365 licensing guidance for security & compliance](https://aka.ms/ComplianceSD).*